 Across all scenarios, we assume an increase in fuel economy standards for internal combustion engine vehicles (from 45 MPG in 2020 to ~70 MPG in 2045 for passenger vehicles) and a 17% reduction in per capita LDV VMT relative to 2020 by 2045.
 For off-road transportation, we assume that shore power is used for 80% of hoteling ships by 2030 and that 70% of harbor craft are electrified by 2045.
-The use of fossil natural gas and biomethane for CNG trucks is phased out in the Balanced scenario and the Zero Carbon Energy scenario.
-The Balanced scenario assumes a complete transition to hydrogen fuel cell and electric truck sales by 2035.
-In the Zero Carbon Energy scenario, this transition to 100% hydrogen fuel cell and electric truck sales occurs by 2030.
+The use of CNG trucks is phased out by 2045 in the Balanced scenario and the Zero Carbon Energy scenario.
+While a small amount of HDV diesel truck sales remain in 2045 in the High CDR and Balanced scenarios, these are meant to represent out-of-state trucks that drive into California to make deliveries and refuel while in the state, since the emissions associated with this fuel are included in the state's greenhouse gas inventory.
+In the Zero Carbon Energy scenario, there is an optimistic assumption that the ZEV transition in HDVs has reached a point in surrounding jurisdictions that diesel sales in California are eliminated.
+For in-state trucks, the Balanced scenario assumes a complete transition to hydrogen fuel cell and electric sales by 2035, while in the Zero Carbon Energy scenario, this transition occurs by 2030.